Routine Reporting & Communication

 Operative cholangiograms and retrograde urographic studies, unless specifically requested by the operating surgeon.

-Exams specifically requested not to be read ("Do Not Read") by persons authorized by the medical staff office to make such a request including but not limited to research protocols.
+Exams specifically requested not to be read ("Do Not Read") by persons authorized by the medical staff office to make such a request including but not limited to many research protocols.

-Most common reasons are:
+Most common reasons include:

 - The aorta and IVC are not mentioned on a complete abdomen ultrasound report.